Bequia, August 1998

 Mom, her cousin Emmanuel Corea, and me | 6 August 1998

 Admiralty Bay is on the sheltered west side of Bequia and is known locally in Bequia as "de Harbour".
-The horseshoe bay offers good protection from the weather for visiting yachts & local ferries, which run between the Grenadine islands regularly.
+The horseshoe bay offers good protection from the weather for visiting yachts and local ferries, which run between the Grenadine islands regularly.
 The capital village of Port Elizabeth is tucked safely in the heart of Admiralty Bay, with a selection of shops clustered along the front street.

 As we arrived at the dock at Port Elizabeth, memories of summers long past flooded my mind.
 The noise level in the ferry increased with the chatter of passengers readying their belongings for departure.
 Mom's cousin, Emmanuel Corea, who runs a taxi service around Bequia, greeted us at the dock.
 In Bequia, a taxi is any vehicle that can seat six or more passengers, typically a Kei sized van or minibus imported from Japan.
 These vans tend to be smaller than the vans in the USA.
 In between fares, most taxi drivers sit while cooling under "The Almond Tree" near the dock in Port Elizabeth.